-Coronavirus is impacting us all massively but spare a moment to think about those in rural Madagascar, noted by the World Bank as the poorest country in the World.
+Women’s Skills are being put to use by stitching masks for Madagascar. – Coronavirus is impacting us all massively but spares a moment to think about those in rural Madagascar, noted by the World Bank as the poorest country in the World.
 Here there are few health services, many people’s immune systems are already compromised, mortality rates are among the worst in the World and communication systems, to tell people about the virus and how to avoid it, are poor.
 It is predicted as much as 10% of the population may die from coronavirus.

-SEED Madagascar is a UK-based charity who have been carrying out humanitarian and environmental work on the island for the last 20 years.
+SEED Madagascar is a UK-based charity that has been carrying out humanitarian and environmental work on the island for the last 20 years.
 Amongst the projects they have helped set up is a Cooperative called Stitch Sainte Luce.

 Stitch Sainte Luce is a women’s cooperative, which has taught embroidery, as well as business skills in maths, sales and English language, to over 100 women, so that they can produce and sell the products to help bring an income to families in the poorest country in the world, where almost 80% of the population lives on less than $1.90 per day.